shamimdewan390/core_php_event/README.md

 ```
 Now, open `http://localhost:9000/` in your browser.

-## 📌 Hosting and Deployment
-- The project can be hosted on **Heroku, Vercel, or shared hosting**.
-- Upload the files to the server and configure the database connection.

 ## 🎯 Bonus Features (Optional Enhancements)
 - **Search functionality** for events and attendees.
-- **AJAX-powered event registration** for improved user experience.
-- **JSON API Endpoint** to fetch event details programmatically.

 ## 🔎 Evaluation Criteria
 ✔️ **Code Quality**: Well-structured and readable.